- Applying to study

 Please double check your eCAF, as failure to provide full and accurate information and not making a payment could result in your enrolment being cancelled.

-If you have not provided your TFN then you will need to pay the total amount of your fees for the relevant teaching session by the census date.
+If you have not provided your TFN then you will need to pay the total amount of your fees for the relevant teaching term by the census date.

 Upfront payment discount